mechanoid/structure-assertions/README.md

 ### demo

-have a look at the [demo](https://mechanoid.github.io/structure-assertions/demo.html)
+have a look at the [demo](https://mechanoid.github.io/structure-assertions/demo.html) page, with assertion errors highlighted with tooltipster - tooltips.

 ### examples